 This page is for King's offer-holders who have met all the conditions of their offer.

-Most 2013 entry freshers will need to arrive at King's mid afternoon on Friday 4 October 2013.
-There will be a small number of exceptions who need to arrive earlier e.g. those with instrumental award auditions, those with Classics intensive language classes etc. Week 1 (the beginning of lectures) will start on Thursday 10 October 2013 (Cambridge weeks start on Thursdays).
+Most 2019 entry freshers will need to arrive at King's mid afternoon on Friday 4th October 2019.
+There will be a small number of exceptions who need to arrive earlier e.g. those with instrumental award auditions, those with Classics intensive Greek language classes etc. Week 1 (the beginning of lectures) will start on Thursday (Cambridge weeks start on Thursdays).

 - your UMS form (by post) if you took A levels.
-You can download and send this now (word format; rich text format) or a hard copy will be enclosed with the information we are sending (where relevant).
+A hard copy will be enclosed with the information we are sending (where relevant).
 Note that we need the information on this form - please do not just send in copies of your results statement.

 - your health questionnaire (by post)

-- Continue to read/prepare for your course - see the reading lists and the information we sent about joining the College.
+- Do continue to read/prepare for your course - see the reading lists and the information we are sending about joining the College.

 - Cambridge University Student Handbook